Iterable/react-native-sdk/example/README.md

 brew unlink cocoapods && brew link cocoapods
 ```

-Run `pod install` again, and it should work
+Run `pod install` again, and it should work.

 ## Other
 If things are not working and you are stumped as to why, try running the